See You Next Summer: Postcard Memories of Sparrow Lake Resorts, by Bruce M. McCraw (Natural Heritage, 1998)

 A Legacy Almost Lost, by Betty Chish-Graham.

-This anthology of family stories originally published in 1992 by the Kilworthy Historical Committee is available in print from Sparrow Lake Historical Society for $45.
+This anthology of family stories was originally published in 1992 by the Kilworthy Historical Committee.
+Photocopies are available from Sparrow Lake Historical Society for $45.
 Contact Sara Clipsham at saraclipsham(at)gmail.com